 Oncology PT Special Interest Groups

-A benefit of being a member of the Oncology Section is being able to join a Special Interest Group.
-The purpose of a SIG is to provide educational resources and networking to Section members, develop and recommend practice standards related to each area, and to promote research and evidenced-based practice.
+A benefit of being a member of the Academy of Oncologic PT is being able to join a Special Interest Group.
+The purpose of a SIG is to provide educational resources and networking to Academy members, develop and recommend practice standards related to each area, and to promote research and evidenced-based practice.

 Special Interest Groups